Directing degree – MA – Bath Spa University Skip to main content

 Opportunities

-Some trips are subsidised, however, you may have to contribute to fund travel and tickets.
+You’ll get the chance to visit theatres and venues, experience performances, and meet the people who create them.
+Some trips are subsidised, however, you may have to contribute to fund travel, for example.

 Adobe Creative Campus